dymmond/lilya/docs/en/docs/contrib/security/available-security.md

 4. **Server Validates API Key:** Upon receiving the request, the server checks the API key against its database of valid keys.
 If the key is valid, the server processes the request and returns the appropriate response.
 If the key is invalid or missing, the server denies access.

 **Example:**
-Here’s an example of how an API key might be included in an HTTP request header:
+Here's an example of how an API key might be included in an HTTP request header:

 ```http
 GET /api/resource HTTP/1.1